phschaeff/ict-install/README.md

 sudo ./install-ict.sh

 It will:
+* Install required dependencies
-* Add an user "ict".
+* Add an user "ict"
 * Download and compile the CfB´s ICT code in /home/ict/Ict
 * Generate a run script
 * Generate a systemd service